 In connection with Relmada's May 2014 private placement offering that closed on May 15, 2014, we are obligated to file within 45 days of the final closing of the offering a registration statement registering for resale all shares of common stock of Relmada issued as part of the units and all common shares of Relmada issuable upon exercise of the Series A and Series B Warrants issued in the offering.
-Also, in connection with Camp Nine's May 2014 private placement offering that closed on June 10, 2014, we are obligated to file within 45 days of the final closing of the offering a registration statement registering for resale all shares of common stock of Camp Nine issued as part of the units and all common shares of Camp Nine issuable upon exercise of the Series A and Series B Warrants issued in the offering.
-We are also obligated to include in the registration statement (i) Relmada's Series A Preferred Stock that converted into Common Stock at the Share Exchange, (ii) underlying Common Stock included with the Series A Preferred Warrants and Notes Warrants; and (iv) underlying common stock in connection with warrants issued to the placement agent in the Relmada's Series A Preferred financing, Notes financing, Medeor transaction and May 2014 offering.
+Also, in connection with Camp Nine's May 2014 private placement offering that closed on June 10, 2014, we were obligated to file within 45 days of the final closing of the offering a registration statement registering for resale all shares of common stock of Camp Nine issued as part of the units and all common shares of Camp Nine issuable upon exercise of the Series A and Series B Warrants issued in the offering.
+We are also obligated to include in the registration statement (i) Relmada's Series A Preferred Stock that converted into Common Stock at the Share Exchange, (ii) Relmada Notes that converted into Common Stock at the Share Exchange, (iii) underlying Common Stock included with the Series A Preferred Warrants and Notes Warrants; (iv) underlying common stock in connection with warrants issued to the placement agent in the Relmada's Series A Preferred financing and (v) Notes financing.